-Cook the fish at 180° F (82° C) internal temperature for at least 30 minutes at some time during the smoking "cycle."
+Cook the fish at $180^{\circ}$ F ( $82^{\circ}$ C) internal temperature for at least 30 minutes at some time during the smoking "cycle."
 This is probably the most important part of any fish-smoking recipe-and one that is often forgotten in home smoking.

-Because you cannot determine the final salt content (without chemical analysis), proper cooking and adequate refrigeration are the only way you can insure a product safe from botulism.
+Because you cannot determine the final salt content (without chemical analysis), proper cooking is the only way you can insure a product safe from botulism without adequate refrigeration.